bcgov/wps/docs/architecture/fbp-todo.md

 ## Input TODOs

+- [ ] Convert interpolated wind direction before calling the vectorized CFFDRS calculation.
+  - The raster stores meteorological direction in degrees, while `wd_rad` expects radians.
+  - Preserve nodata in the common valid-pixel mask and convert valid values with `np.radians`.
 - [ ] Bring the existing legacy SFMS ground-slope and aspect rasters into the new pipeline, following the same approach used for the legacy DEM.
-  - Ground slope (`gs`) must be expressed as percent slope, not degrees.
-  - Aspect is the direction the slope faces.
-Convert it to radians before calling CFFDRS.
+  - Both rasters are 778 by 683 Float32 grids at 2 km resolution with nodata `-1000000`.
+  - The slope raster is already percent slope.
+Its non-nodata values span approximately `-14%` to `309%`; do not convert it from degrees, and define handling for values outside the CFFDRS range of `[0, 200]`.
+  - The aspect raster is in degrees and spans approximately `-56` to `408`.
+Normalize valid directions modulo 360, then convert them with `np.radians` before calling CFFDRS.
   - Define nodata handling and the aspect value used for flat pixels.
+Aspect is irrelevant where the normalized slope is zero.
 - [ ] Confirm whether production fuel grids contain the M3/M4 classification before sourcing percent dead balsam fir (`pdf`).
   - The temporary classification mapping reserves value `13` for M3/M4, but the temporary 2025